Taleem-e-Balighan: Plot and background

-The story revolves around a madrassa (school) where adults are provided an education in a satirical and humorous environment.
+The story revolves around a madrassa (school) where illiterate adults are provided education in a satirical and humorous environment.
 It is based on Mohammad Ali Jinnah's or Quaid-e-Azam's three principles of 'unity, faith and discipline', that became an inspiring and effective slogan for the Muslim masses during the Pakistan Movement days around 1947.
-This national slogan has actually become a permanent foundation stone of the 'Ideology of Pakistan' and is frequently quoted, even in 2022, by the Pakistanis as a nation.
+This national slogan has actually become a permanent foundation stone of the 'Ideology of Pakistan' and is frequently quoted by the Pakistanis as a nation.
 It is also quoted on TV in this drama serial in comical situations.
 This satire was originally written for Radio Pakistan in the 1950s before the introduction of TV broadcasts in Pakistan in November 1964.
 It was then adapted for PTV and first broadcast in 1966.